brightmanforever022/api-v1-client-node/Receive/README.md

   * `xpub` - a [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) extended public key for generating bitcoin addresses
   * `callback` - the url that you want to receive payment notifications to (ex: `'http://mysite.com/receive'`)
   * `key` - your blockchain.info API v2 key (click [here](https://api.blockchain.info/v2/apikey/request/) to request a key)

+Options (optional):

+  * `gapLimit` - manually override the limit of 20 unused addresses, see #30 before using

 ## Methods